panlm/partner-lab-taiwan/calm_mssql/calm_mssql.rst

 Takeaways
 ***********
-- Downloaded and Imported an existing blueprint ro the *Blueprint Workspace*.
+- Downloaded and Imported an existing Windows MSSQL blueprint ro the *Blueprint Workspace*.
-- Learned to se variables changing blueprint behavior to source imnages and define credentials.
+- Learned to set variables that change blueprint behavior to source imnages and define credentials.
-- Learned how to setup and configure a Karan proxy server for exeucting powershell to provision windows servers.
+- Learned how to setup and configure a Karan proxy server for executing powershell to provision windows servers.

 .. _karan-setup: ../karan/karan_sa_setup.html